Trial begins of 94 charged with plotting UAE state overthrow

 More than 60 people have been detained in a crackdown on Islamists in the past year amid heightened worries among officials about a spillover from Arab unrest elsewhere.

-Those on trial also include 13 women who have been charged but were not detained and 10 others who are being tried in absentia, the state news agency WAM reported.
+Those on trial also include some women who have been charged but were not detained and others being tried in absentia.

-The defendants are accused of "belonging to an illegal, secret organisation ... that aims to counter the foundations of this state in order to seize power and of contacting foreign entities and groups to implement this plan", WAM said.

 International rights groups such as Amnesty International and Human Rights Watch have questioned the fairness of the detentions and legal proceedings.